 - Possession of marijuana in car with a minor present

 The relevant statute is Chapter 939, Section 53-21.
 A person may end up facing criminal charges for any sex crime on a minor.
 It can be charged up to a Class B felony, up to 20 years in prison and a $15,000 fine.

 Under Investigation for Risk of Injury to a Minor?
 Don't Wait Until You Are Arrested

 If you suspect that you may be charged with risk of injury to a minor, speak to an attorney now!
 Often before formal charges are filed by the Connecticut State Attorney, there is an investigation.
 Law enforcement tries to gather as much evidence as possible to build the case against you.
 This is the pre-file stage of a case.
-Patriot Law Group has solid defense strategies, and oftentimes, we can convince prosecutors not to file charges, which is easier than trying to persuade them to drop charges once they have already been filed.
+Pollack Law Group, P.C. has solid defense strategies, and oftentimes, we can convince prosecutors not to file charges, which is easier than trying to persuade them to drop charges once they have already been filed.

 Connecticut Risk of Injury to a Minor • Free Case Evaluation